eagskunst/MoviesApp/README.md

 * MVVM architecture + Repository pattern

 ### Check the app!
-You could download the .apk file from the release
+You could download the .apk file from the release tab.